 - Go to Settings > General and select Reset settings.
 For more information about the settings that are reset, see Configuring Studio Settings.

 To browse and search for custom templates from all available sources, go to Home (Backstage View) and select the Templates tab.

 User-defined processes, or test automation projects can be saved as templates to be used in other automation projects.
 Such templates may contain a particular set of dependencies and built-in workflows with already defined variables and arguments that can later be used in various projects.

 - In the Studio Backstage view, under New Project, click Template.

-- Choose between a Process and a Test Automation type of template, and pick a language between Visual Basic and C#.
+- Choose between a Process and a Test Automation type of template.

 - Click Create and your template opens in Studio.

 - A pop-up is displayed with information about customizable fields.
 Click Continue and optionally, select Don't show again.

 Customizable fields allow you to create a template with sample data that is cleared when the template is published.
 This makes it easier to then create tasks with your own data from that template.

 When creating a template, you may have fields that should become configurable once the template is published.
 As an example, this can be useful when creating a template using Excel activities where the file used and the range selected can change according to what is being automated.